eduardojdiniz/Buzznauts/README.md

 ### Licensing

-License your code!
+License our code!
 A repository like this without a license maintains copyright to the author, but does not provide others with any conditions under which they can use the software.
 In this case, we use the MIT license.
 You can read the conditions of the license in the